DevOpsPlayground/Hands-on-with-Serverless-CI-CD-Pipelines-on-AWS/readme.md

 The first step in our pipeline is to grab our source code.
 In our case this is provided in a codecommit repository but other options are available for github and AWS S3.
 The branch we'll be deploying is the master branch.

+If you are using your own account then you should use the contents of the repository https://github.com/ecsdigital/devopsplayground23-app - push this into your own CodeCommit repository and simply substitute the repository name in the steps here, the easiest way I've found is to checkout that repo, add a remote and push to your new remote repo.

 Choose CodeCommit.

 ![](images/choose-codecommit.png)